Italian Spinone aka Spinone Italiano

 Can An Italian Spinone Be Trained?

-The Italian Spinone is a versatile breed that can be trained to do many things.
+The Italian Spinone is a versatile dog breed that can be trained to do many things.
 They are often used as hunting dogs and can be trained to track, flush out game, and retrieve.
 They can also be trained for obedience, agility, and even Search and Rescue.
 With proper training, an Italian Spinone can be a great companion dog.

 What Are Some Interesting Facts About An Italian Spinone?